-r No. Name Function Power indicator Lights when the power is switched on.
-1 Receive File indicator Lights when received messages are stored into memory because of a printer problem.
-Up to 10 messages can be stored.
+No. Name Function Power indicator Lights when the power is switched on.
+1 Receive File indicator (Only FAX250) Lights when received messages are stored into memory.
 Check Display indicator Lights when the machine has a problem.
 Replace Paper indicator Lights when the paper has been used up.
 2 Function key and three softkeys Press to access a function in the function list, and choose one of the soft keys below the required instruction indicated on the LCD.
 3 Quick Dial keys Each of these keys can be programmed with a telephone number and a label.
-Auto Select key and indicator If it is not lit, Tel (manual receive) mode is selected.
-If it is lit, either FAX (automatic receive) mode, AUTO (automatic Tel/Fax switch) mode, or TAM (Telephone Answering Machine) mode is selected, depending on the mode selected with function 04.
+Auto Select key and indicator If it is lit, AUTO (automatic Tel/Fax switch) mode is selected.
+If it is not lit, either TAM (Telephone Answering Machine) mode, FAX(automatic receive) mode, or Tel(manual receive) mode is selected, depending on the mode selected with function 04 and 05.
 Resolution key and indicators Press this key to change the resolution.
 If neither of the Detail or Fine indicators are lit, Standard resolution is selected.
 Halftone key and indicator Press this key when you wish to send a photograph.
 4 Speed Dial key Press this key to use a Speed Dial code.
-Pause/Redial key Press this key when you want to enter a pause in a telephone number, or when you want to redial one of the last five numbers dialed.
+Pause/Redial key Press this key when you want to enter a pause in a telephone number, or press this key when you want to redial one of the last five numbers dialled.
 Clear key Press this during programming to erase the last character.
-"R"(Recall) key Press this key when you want to access the PSTN from behind a PBX which requires the Flash Start method.
-Hold/On Hook Dial key and indicator Press this key to dial without picking up the handset.
-Also, press this key to place the other party on hold during a telephone conversation.
+"R"(Recall) key Press this key when you want to access the PSTN from behind a PABX which requires the Ground or Flash Start method.
+The GS/FS setting can be changed by a slide switch on the back of the machine.
+On Hook Dial key and indicator Press this key to dial without picking up the handset.
 5 Dialpad Dial using these keys and use to input characters during programming.

-No. lo.
-Name Function Memory key (FAX240 only) Press to use memory transmission.
-6 Stop key Press to stop the machine and return it to standby mode. Ŭ Copy key Press to copy the document now in the feeder.
+No. Name Function Memory key (Only FAX250) Press to use memory transmission.
+6 Stop key Press to stop the machine and return it to standby mode.
+Copy key Press to copy the document now in the feeder.
+Press to stop the machine and return it to standby mode.
+Press to copy the document now in the feeder.
 Start key Press to start sending or receiving a fax message.

-The keys with an asterisk () can be used for making a telephone call if the main power is switched off.
+The keys with an asterisk can be used for making a telephone call if the main power is switched off.

-2. PROGRAMMING, TESTING, AND PRINTING REPORTS
+2. PROGRAMMING, TESTING, AND PRINTING REPORTS - RF03/FAX250